-The Board is likely to select again the 14 countries it chose last year that meet the indicators test for FY 2006: Armenia, Benin, Bolivia, Ghana, Honduras, Lesotho, Madagascar, Mali, Mongolia, Morocco, Mozambique, Nicaragua, Sri Lanka and Vanuatu.
+The Board is likely to select again the 13 countries it chose last year that again meet the indicators test: Armenia, Benin, Bolivia, Ghana, Honduras, Lesotho, Madagascar, Mali, Mongolia, Morocco, Nicaragua, Sri Lanka and Vanuatu.
 Armenia may be subject to discussion due to some political deterioration during the year (its "political rights" score deteriorated from a 4 to a 5, and its "voice and accountability" score fell to just above the median).
-The Board also seems likely to again choose Georgia for FY 2006.
-Georgia did not
+The Board also seems likely to again choose the two countries it selected last year that did not meet the indicators test: Georgia and Mozambique.
+Both countries perform better this year, although they still fall short of passing the indicators.
+Last year Mozambique failed to pass sufficient "investing in people" indicators and the corruption indicator; this year it passes both.
+However, it passes just 2 of the "economic freedom" indicators, one short of the number needed.
+Discussions for a compact are well under way.
+Georgia did not pass the corruption indicator last year, and it again falls short this year, although it is closer.
+Overall it passes three more hurdles than it did last year.
+It signed its MCC compact earlier this year.